Anusha-Mohan-Kumar/SWBio-Data-Science---Individual-project/README.md

 ## To run:
 1. Download all of the python scripts in the repository along with sample data files into a single repository.

-2. Run the codes in the script
+2. Run the codes in the script in python (otters.py) or in Jupyter notebook (otters.ipynb)

 3. Analysis of 2 variables